cryptpad/documentation/admin_guide/installation.rst

 -  Git

--  Nodejs with NPM included (we use the official NodeJs LTS release)
+-  Node.js with NPM included (we use the official NodeJs LTS release)

    -  Using `nodesource <https://github.com/nodesource/distributions?tab=readme-ov-file#installation-instructions-deb>`__ is recommended